 - The marriage is irretrievably broken

 - There is mental incapacity of one of the parties

 However, “no dissolution shall be allowed unless the party alleged to be incapacitated shall have been adjudged incapacitated according to the provisions of Florida Statute 744.331 for a preceding period of at least 3 years” (Florida Statutes — Chapter: 61.052).

-If you live in Clermont, Groveland, Winter Garden, Ocoee or any other community within Lake, Orange, Sumter or Osceola counties and need advice pertaining to divorce, we offer a free family law consultation to discuss your rights.
+If you live in Clermont, Groveland, Winter Garden, Ocoee or any other community within Lake, Orange, Sumter or Osceola counties and need advice pertaining to divorce, we offer a family law consultation to discuss your rights.